Skip to Main Content

 1. Unless specifically designed in, some strobe controllers have little or no ability to limit their power output to protect the illuminator, so testing is important under these circumstances – at the operator’s risk.

-2. Just because it appears that there might be sufficient current to push 10x or more than the constant-on current levels, we must remember from the power / current curve depicted in Fig. 61 that the output brightness as a function of input current is not linear, depending on the part of the curve envelope under which we are operating.
-Controller voltage output potential is a critical limiting factor in achieving full illuminator power output.For example, if the controller in the above example application is limited to 24 volts DC output potential, the current is necessarily limited to no more than 5A max.
-If we next refer to the orange curve in Fig. 61, which is specific to this light head, we see that with the use of a controller capped at 24 volts DC output and the resulting 5A current would indeed strobe overdrive the light, albeit at the radiant output closer to 4x of constant-on, but far short of the 7-8x full potential.
-Figure 63 indicates 38 volts DC potential allowing the full 12A current are necessary.
+2. Even though it appears that there might be sufficient current to strobe overdrive at 10x or more than the constant-on current levels, we must remember from the radiant flux / current curve depicted in Fig. 53, that the output brightness as a function of input current is not linear, depending where on the curve we are operating.
+Controller voltage output potential can be a critical limiting factor in achieving full illuminator power output.For example, if the controller in the above example application is limited to 24 volts DC output potential, the current is necessarily limited to no more than 5A max (See Fig. 55).
+If we next refer to the orange curve in Fig. 53, which is specific to this light head, we see that with the use of a controller capped at 24 volts DC output and the resulting 5A current would indeed strobe overdrive the light, albeit at the radiant output closer to 4x of constant-on, but far short of the 7-8x full potential.
+Figure 55 indicates 36 volts DC potential allowing the full 12A current are necessary.

-3. To best take advantage of a brighter flash, the light output PW and the camera exposure times should be approximately the same duration.
+3. To best take advantage of higher flash intensity, the light output PW and the camera exposure times should be approximately the same duration.
 Often, as in the example of moving parts above, the camera exposure time is determined by the need to freeze motion, but then the input trigger PW (if pass thru type) or light output PW (if set in the GUI software) should still match, including compensating for any system latencies involved.
-Please refer to Appendix B, Extended Topic 5 for an example of calculating camera exposure times and corresponding light output PW times to freeze motion.

-The following images of a set of boxed pharmaceutical ampules illustrate the differences in acquired images using the lighting controller styles demonstrated earlier as depicted in Fig. 62:
+The following images (Fig. 57) of a set of boxed pharmaceutical ampules illustrate the differences in acquired images using the lighting controller parameters indicated earlier:

-a – Grab with ambient light only, 200 us exposure, b – Grab at constant-on power, 500 us exposure, c – Strobe over- drive 4x, 200 us exposure.
-Note the difference in actual amount of light in the right image vs. constant-on current level, even though it has a 2.5x longer camera exposure time.
+a – Image capture with ambient light only, 200 µs exposure, b – capture at constant-on power, 500 µs exposure, c – Strobe overdrive 4x, 200 µs exposure.
+Note the difference in actual amount of light in image “b” vs. image “c”, even though it has a 2.5x longer camera exposure time

-Additionally, there is discussion in the machine vision field about strobe-overdriving line lights at high frequencies, such as 80K Hz, for example to create a continuous, but strobe overdriven high resolution images using a line-scan camera.
-Whereas this may be possible to flash a line light at these frequencies – if the controller will support the necessary frequencies and can be sync’d to the line scan camera line rate – the same duty cycle limitations still apply, or the LEDs can be destroyed.
+Additionally, there is discussion in the machine vision field about strobe-overdriving line lights at high frequencies, such as 80K Hz for example, to create continuous high-resolution images using a line-scan camera.
+Whereas this may be possible to flash a line light at these frequencies – if the controller will support the necessary frequencies and can be sync’d to the line scan camera line rate – the same duty cycle limitations still apply, thereby limiting performance to continuous-on levels.

 Light Polarization and Collimation

-It is important to understand and differentiate between 2 important light property contrast enhancement techniques – polarization and collimation.
-Whereas both techniques typically utilize polymer film sheet stock, they produce entirely different effects and associated information.
+It is important to understand and differentiate between two important light property contrast enhancement techniques – polarization and collimation.
+Whereas both techniques typically utilize polymer film sheet stock, they produce entirely different effects.
 Both are often applied in a backlighting geometry, although light polarization can be used in any front-light application.
 Prism film collimation is usually confined to back lighting applications, but lensed, optical collimation can be used in any geometry as well.

 Polarization

-However, it’s first important to comprehend the nature of unpolarized light propagation through space and its behavior with respect to this polarizer/analyzer pair.
-As indicated earlier, light is a propagating transverse electromagnetic wave, meaning the electric field fluctuations, modeled and depicted as a sine wave, “oscillate” in random planes perpendicular to the light propagation direction – meaning it is unpolarized (Fig. 49).
+However, it’s first important to comprehend the nature of unpolarized light passing through space and its behavior with respect to this polarizer/analyzer pair.
+As indicated earlier, light is a propagating transverse electromagnetic wave, meaning the electric field fluctuations, modeled and depicted as a sine wave, “oscillate” in random planes perpendicular to the light propagation direction – exhibiting unpolarized behavior (Fig. 58b).
 Further, the wave magnitude is related to the amount (or intensity) of light.

-Relative optical path positions of the polarizer and analyzer in a front-lighting geometry, b – Light oscillation planes through a linear polarizer and resulting single wave oscillation.
+Relative optical path positions of the polarizer and analyzer in, a – Front-lighting arrangement, b – Light oscillation planes through a linear polarizer and resulting single wave oscillation.

 In the following graphics, for clarity of demonstration, we illustrate only 2 perpendicular oscillating light waves to demonstrate how they respond to polarization.

-Typical iodine acetate based linear polarization film sheets are composed of roughly parallel lines of long-chain polymers (Fig. 50).
-This structure allows us to define a Polarization (Transmission for an analyzer) Axis and an Absorption Axis, oriented at right angles.
-In looking at the film on a molecular level with respect to the 2 perpendicular light wave fronts (Fig. 51), we see that it is these parallel strands of polymer chains that block (absorb) all but 1 plane of oscillation.
+Typical iodine-acetate based linear polarization film is composed of roughly parallel lines of long-chain polymers (Fig. 59).
+This structure allows us to define a Polarization Axis (Transmission for an analyzer) and an Absorption Axis, oriented at right angles to each other.
+In looking at the film on a molecular level with respect to the perpendicular light wave fronts (Fig. 60), we see that it is these parallel strands of polymer chains that block (absorb) all but one plane of oscillation.

 Idealized polarizer demonstrating the transmission / polarization axis (blue), absorption axis (red) and partial transmission axis, oriented at 45 degrees to the polarizer (black).

 To understand how unpolarized and polarized light are affected when they pass through a succession of polarizing films, we look to Malus’ Law.
 Briefly stated – the intensity of plane polarized light that passes through an analyzer varies as the square of the cosine of the angle between the polarizer polarization axis and analyzer transmission axis.
-We can then infer that the plane polarized light may be fully or partially transmitted or blocked completely (Figs. 51a-b).
+We can then infer that the plane polarized light is fully or partially transmitted or blocked completely (Figs. 61a-b).

 The mathematical relationship is described by the following equation: